 It’s tough seeing Kurt Russell as a bad guy.
 He’s always had that cool dad or dad’s cool friend vibe, but the twist was inevitable.
 I don’t know if it makes sense for Ego to reveal all his plans and bluntly mention that he killed Starlord’s mom after millions of years of planning, but I don’t care.
 I don’t care because it is actually an original and creepy setup.
 Usually, villain plots in superhero movies are boring and generic world/universe domination plans involving magic stones or beams of light.
 The first movie fell prey to a generic villain plot, but this feels new.

 GotG2 has the freedom to operate outside the overarching Marvel plot that no one cares about.
 Yeah, I’m talking about those damn infinity stones.
 So it can be its own standalone story fully focused on growing its established characters and having fun.
 With that being said, I’ve come to the conclusion that I like this more than the first installment.
 I mean it’s close, but GotG2’s cool dad villain and stone-free plotline puts it over the edge.

 No matter which film is better, or whether it even matters, GotG films stick with me.
 Constantly, I’ll find myself humming all the songs and remembering all the jokes and laughs from the films.
 It’s a special franchise that took a bland source material and injected it with humor and enthusiasm.
 Earlier I said this movie was the most un-Marvel but leave it to Marvel to allow someone like James Gunn to make this kind of movie in the first place.
-Truly it is a dream factory that turned nothing into something.
+Truly it is a dream factory.